Tech-Care-Rwanda/tech-care/README.md

 **Built with ❤️ in Rwanda**

-For more information, visit our [GitHub repository](https://github.com/Tech-Care-Rwanda/tech-care) or check out our [live demo](https://tech-care-rwanda.vercel.app).
+For more information, visit our [GitHub repository](https://github.com/Tech-Care-Rwanda/tech-care) or watch our [demo video](https://youtu.be/lTIZ2oLgR8A).